PiotrMachowski/Home-Assistant-custom-components-Custom-Templates/README.md

 # Custom Templates

-This integration adds possibility to use two new functions in Home Assistant Jinja2 templating engine:
+This integration adds possibility to use new functions in Home Assistant Jinja2 templating engine:
-- `ct_state_translated`
+- `ct_state_translated` - returns translated state of an entity
+- `ct_translated` - returns translation for a given key
+- `ct_all_translations` - returns all available translation keys (that can be used with `ct_translated`)
-- `ct_eval`
+- `ct_eval` - evaluates text as a template

 ## Usage